-Evidence points that the number one cause of skin cancer is the UV radiation from the sun.
+Evidence points out that the number one cause of skin cancer is the UV radiation from the sun.
 Exposure to sunlight during the winter months puts you at the same risk as exposure during the summertime.

-Even under an overcast weather, your skin can still actually get sun-burnt because 80 percent of UV radiation is present in the clouds.
-This nasty bunch can also be as sneaky as ninjas by reflecting on water with its full potency.
+Even under overcast weather, your skin can still actually get sun-burnt because 80 percent of UV radiation is present in the clouds.
+This nasty bunch can also be as sneaky as ninjas by reflecting on the water with its full potency.
 Reflective UV radiation is as damaging as direct UV radiation.

 KNOW YOUR UPFs

 The Ultraviolet Protection Factor or UPF is a measure of how much UV radiation penetrates a fabric.
 Sun Protection Factor (SPF), on the other hand, is a time measure of how your sunscreen protection against UVB lasts.

 A fabric or garment with a UPF 50+ rating provides excellent protection from both UVA and UVB radiation as it blocks 98% of the sun’s rays.
 With only 2 percent UV penetration, your exposure risk is greatly reduced.